You are currently viewing How to Select Columns by Name in R?

 3. Select Columns by Name using dplyr Package

-Most of the R syntax takes $ to refer to column name along with data frame object (df$id) and uses [] notation, this syntax is not easy to read, and sometimes R code becomes confusing. dplyr select() function is used to select the columns or variables from the data frame by using English verbs.
+Most of the R syntax refers to $ to refer to the column name along with the data frame object (df$id) and uses [] notation, this syntax is not easy to read, and sometimes R code becomes confusing. dplyr select() function is used to select the columns or variables from the data frame by using English verbs.
 This takes the first argument as the data frame and the second argument is the column name or vector of column names.

 Let’s select columns by Name using dplyr Package, the first example from the following selects the specified columns by name that are supplied to select() function with a comma separator.
 The second example selects all columns from the list.